ngocnhatAI/NamedEntityRecognition/README.md

 # Named Entity Recognition (NER) with RNNs, CNNs, and BERT

 This repository provides a PyTorch-based implementation for Named Entity Recognition (NER) using a range of deep learning models, including RNNs, CNNs, and BERT.
-We leverage **GloVe word embeddings** for RNN/CNN models and **pretrained BERT** for contextual embeddings, allowing robust entity recognition from both local and global contexts.
+I leverage **GloVe word embeddings** for RNN/CNN models and **pretrained BERT** for contextual embeddings, allowing robust entity recognition from both local and global contexts.

 ## Models Implemented

-We compare several architectures for the NER task:
+I compare several architectures for the NER task:

 * **GRU** – Gated Recurrent Unit, a lightweight alternative to LSTM.
 * **LSTM** – Long Short-Term Memory, capturing long-range dependencies.